 Nero Kept His Phonascus

-Samuel Silas Curry has appeared on these pages before, his life spent deeply involved in the study and practice of elocution—a profession that is a shadow its former self.
-Curry was involved in teaching voice long before the advent of the microphone, when projecting your message to a large audience meant knowing how to speak acoustically.
+Samuel Silas Curry has appeared on these pages before.
+His life was spent deeply involved in the study and practice of elocution—a profession that is a shadow of its former self.
+Curry was involved in teaching voice long before the advent of the microphone when projecting your message to a large audience meant knowing how to speak acoustically.
 Curry was also a student of Francesco Lamperti.
 Find his pedagogical thoughts on the Download page.

 Elocution and Vocal Training—The Importance of Studying Their History By Professor S. S. Curry